jrean/laravel-user-verification/README.md

 ## Installation

 This project can be installed via [Composer](http://getcomposer.org).
-To get the latest version of Laravel User Verification, simply add the following line to the require block of your composer.json file:
+To get the latest version of Laravel User Verification, add the following line to the require block of your composer.json file:

     {
         "require": {